 We only fund Montana-based organizations.
 Montana-based organizations that are eligible to apply for funding under this call for proposals include:

 - Tax-exempt organizations described in Section 501(c)(3) of the Internal Revenue Code (excluding those classified as private foundations or any type III non-functionally integrated supporting organization under section 509(a) of the Code)

 - State, Tribal, or local government agencies

 NOTE: Eligible applicants may use a portion of the budget to fund consultants that may not meet these eligibility criteria.
-Please refer to our FAQ for more information on eligibility.
+Please refer to our Grant FAQs for more eligibility information.

 We recognize that each proposal reflects a unique set of needs and challenges.
 Proposal reviewers apply our selection criteria holistically as a lens to understand the strengths, weaknesses, and potential challenges with every proposal.

 The MHCF Board of Trustees reserves the discretion to consider factors not explicitly described when approving or rejecting grants.

 The project addresses a significant health issue, as defined by the prevalence in the population, severity of the outcomes, and costs to families and communities.

 The project fills a need that other available resources in the community cannot meet.